Explicit conditional bounds for $\zeta(s)$ at the edge of the critical strip: Preliminary lemmas

 \begin{lemma} Let $g(s)$ be analytic in the strip $\left|\im{s}\right|\leq \tfrac12+\varepsilon$ for some $\varepsilon>0$, and assume that $|g(s)|\ll(1+|s|)^{-(1+\delta)}$ as $\left|\re s\right|\to\infty$, for some $\delta>0$.
 Assume the Riemann hypothesis.
 Then, \end{lemma}

-Clearly, the function $h$ defined in \eqref{3_36pm} does not satisfies the conditions in the previous formula.
+Clearly, the function $h$ defined in \eqref{3_36pm} does not satisfy the conditions of Lemma \ref{Guinand-weilDirichlet}.
 Then, the crucial step is to replace the Poisson kernel $h$ in Lemma \ref{4_04pm} with explicit bandlimited majorants and minorants (given in Section \ref{2_01pm}), that are compatible with the Guinand-Weil explicit formula.

 This approach, based on the Guinand–Weil explicit formula with carefully chosen bandlimited functions, has proven to be a powerful tool for deriving bounds on a wide range of quantities associated with the Riemann zeta-function.
 It allows one to balance the contributions from the zeros and the prime powers, leading to effective estimates in several problems of analytic number theory.
 See, for instance \cite{CChaM, CChiM, CMi, CS, chirreGoncalves, GG}.